LLM Inference & Optimization#

 Apply LayerNorm

-After the residual addition, we apply LayerNorm which normalizes across the feature dimension, not across the batch.
+After the residual addition, we apply LayerNorm which normalizes across the feature dimension.

 \[ \text{Norm}_{\text{attn}} = \text{LayerNorm}(\text{Residual}_{\text{attn}}) \]